telerik/maui-docs/controls/slider/tooltips.md

 ## TooltipContentTemplate Example

-Check below a quick example with setting `TooltipStringFormat` and `TooltipContentTemplate` properties:
+Check below a quick example with setting the `TooltipStringFormat` and `TooltipContentTemplate` properties:

 **1.** Add the custom `DataTemplate` to your page resources: